This Sunday, Feb. 11 marks the one-year anniversary of the loss of the F/V Destination.

 Carlton's crew has just finished their last offload of the opilio crab season.
 He said it went well — safe — in part, because memories of his friend motivated him to be even more careful than usual.

-“We put a stack of gear [on the vessel] to leave Dutch Harbor and even though I know the stability of the Patricia Lee, I went and double-checked my double check," he said.
-"Jeff was definitely on my mind.”
+“We put a stack of gear [on the vessel] to leave Dutch Harbor and even though I know what the stability is on the Patricia Lee, I went and double-checked my double check," he said.
+"And [Jeff] was definitely on my mind.”

 Carlton isn't the only crabber who took extra precautions this winter.